2019 YOUTH Cross Country (FALL)

 SUNDAY, OCTOBER 13 - WAYLAND RACE AT WAYLAND HS SUNDAY, OCTOBER 20 - USATF YOUTH DEV RACE AT FRANKLIN PARK, BOSTON

 SUNDAY, OCTOBER 27 - MAYOR'S CUP AT FRANKLIN PARK IN BOSTON

 SUNDAY, NOVEMBER 17 - NE JR O MEET IN SMITHFIELD, RI SUNDAY, NOVEMBER 24 - REG.
 1 SUNDAY, NOVEMBER 24 - REGION 1 JR O MEET - BETH PAGE STATE PARK, FARMINGDALE, LONG ISLAND, NY SATURDAY, DECEMBER 14 - NATIONAL JR O CHAMPIONSHIPS, MADISON, WI

 YOUTH Spring/Summer Track and Field

-Waltham Track Club's spring/summer track and field program is open to boys and girls, ages 8-14, and, like all our club’s offerings, has no tryouts or cuts.
-It is held Monday and Thursday evenings, from 6:00 pm to 8:00 pm, from the end of April through June.
+PROGRAM A of our spring/summer track and field program is open to boys and girls, ages 8-14, and, like all our club’s offerings, has no tryouts or cuts.
+It is held Sunday (5:00-7:00), Monday and Thursday evenings, from 6:00 pm to 8:00 pm, from the end of April 22 through June 3.
 Members interested in competing through August may continue as part of our “dare to dream” travel team.